23 August 2022

 You have two options when it comes to caching on a WordPress website.
 First, select a web host that includes this feature as part of their hosting plans.
 Second, you need to install a caching plugin.
 Based on your web host, you may be able to use your preferred caching plugin alongside their in-house caching technology for maximum site speed.

-As previously stated, there are free caching plugins available.
-However, when we compared WP Rocket to WP Super Cache and W3 Total Cache — based on the test data — WP Rocket offered the best performance optimization results.
+Definitely, when we compared WP Rocket to WP Super Cache and W3 Total Cache — based on the test data — WP Rocket offered the best performance optimization results.

 So, if money is no object, getting WP Rocket is definitely the best option.
 For everyone else, this WP Rocket review will help you decide whether buying this premium caching plugin is a valuable decision or whether you should save your money and search elsewhere.